Philippine Duterte's admission he killed criminals an impeachable offense: senators

 "It's like a hyperbole, that's the president, he is used to exaggerate just to put his message across," Aguirre was quoted in radio reports as saying on Thursday.

-Even if that were true, Aquirre said it did not necessarily mean that he violated the law.
+Even if that were true, Aguirre said it did not necessarily mean that he violated the law.

 "It could be done with a justifiable cause and justified circumstances as a public officer in order to arrest but if they resisted.
-He must have been forced," Aquirre said, referring to Duterte.
+He must have been forced," Aguirre said, referring to Duterte.

-(Reporting by Manuel Mogato and Neil Jerome Morales; Editing by Michael Perry)
+Reporting by Manuel Mogato and Neil Jerome Morales; Editing by Michael Perry